mdchambers/dissertation/dissertation_outline.md

 			* Indicative of some common regulatory roles throughout all (potentially) stages of development
 	* Gro recruitment dynamic and reversible
 		* 50% of sites unique to single timepoint
+* Groucho associates with multiple ventrally-repressed genes in patterns unique to early embryonic stages

 * Groucho recruitment is more dynamic during early embryonic stages (consistent with highest levels of Gro at these stages)
 * Groucho spreading does not appear to be an obligate characteristic of repression
 	* Groucho peaks exhibit a mean width of approximately 500 bp